 Leah Zullig, PhD, MPH

-This is done through the support of research and education at the Durham Veterans Affairs Medical Center.
+This is done through the support of research and education at the Durham Veterans Affairs Health Care System.
 Veterans can benefit from the ongoing benefits and innovative treatment that being part of a research center brings.
-Over the years Research at VAs has contributed to many important health advances.
+Over the years VA research has contributed to many important health advances.
 Some of these include:

-The development of microelectrinics and robotics to create artificial limbs.
+Development of microelectronics and robotics to create artificial limbs.

 With a varied research program from cancer to PTSD to research in space the Institute for Medical Research plays a vital role in the support of research and education at the Durham VA Medical Center.